harryho/blog-hugo/content/cloud/aws/aws-13-eks-4.md

 * Create an IAM OIDC provider and associate it with your cluster.

+        CLUSTER_NAME="pg-prd"
+        REGION_CODE="ap-southeast-2"
         eksctl utils associate-iam-oidc-provider \
-            --region region-code \
+            --region  ${REGION_CODE}   \
-            --cluster prod \
+            --cluster  ${CLUSTER_NAME}  \
             --approve

-* Create an IAM policy called ALBIngressControllerIAMPolicy for the ALB Ingress Controller pod that allows it to make calls to AWS APIs on your behalf.
+* Create an IAM policy called __ALBIngressControllerIAMPolicy__ for the ALB Ingress Controller pod that allows it to make calls to AWS APIs on your behalf.

         aws iam create-policy \
             --policy-name ALBIngressControllerIAMPolicy \
             --policy-document https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.4/docs/examples/iam-policy.json

-* Create a Kubernetes service account named alb-ingress-controller in the kube-system namespace, a cluster role, and a cluster role binding for the ALB Ingress Controller to use with the following command.
+* Create a Kubernetes service account named __alb-ingress-controller__ in the kube-system namespace, a cluster role, and a cluster role binding for the ALB Ingress Controller to use with the following command.

         kubectl apply -f https://raw.githubusercontent.com/kubernetes-sigs/aws-alb-ingress-controller/v1.1.4/docs/examples/rbac-role.yaml

+* Create an IAM role for the ALB ingress controller and attach the role to the service account created in the previous step.

+        CLUSTER_NAME="pg-prd"
+        REGION_CODE="ap-southeast-2"
+        eksctl create iamserviceaccount \
+            --region ${REGION_CODE} \
+            --name alb-ingress-controller \
+            --namespace kube-system \
+            --cluster ${CLUSTER_NAME}  \
+            --attach-policy-arn arn:aws:iam::202756970286:policy/ALBIngressControllerIAMPolicy \
+            --override-existing-serviceaccounts \
+            --approve